5/1/2025

 Kathleen

 by the number one on your telephone keypad.
 And if you would like to withdraw your question, press the star one again.
 Thank you.
-I would like to turn the call over to Stephanie Notani.
+I would now like to turn the call over to Stephanie Notany.
 You may begin your conference.

 speaker

 Thank you, Kathleen.
 Good morning, everyone.
 Thank you for joining our Q&A session to discuss Roblox's Q1 2025 results.
-With me today are Roblox co-founder and CEO David Buzucki and CFO Mike Guthrie.
+With me today are Roblox co-founder and CEO, David Bazzucchi, and CFO Mike Guthrie.
 Our shareholder letter, press release, SEC filings, supplemental slides, and a replay of today's call can be found on our investor relations website.
-Our commentary today may include forward-looking statements, which are subject to risk, uncertainties, and assumptions that could cause actual results to differ materially from those described in our forward-looking statements.
-A description of these risk, uncertainties, and assumptions are included in our SEC filings, including our most recent reports on Form 10K and Form 10Q.
-You should not rely on our forward-looking statements as predictions of future events.
-We disclaim any obligation to update these statements, except as required by law.
-During this call, we will also discuss certain non-GAP financial measures.
-Reconciliations between GAP and non-GAP measures can be found in our press release and supplemental slides.
+Our commentary today may include forward-looking statements which are subject to risk, uncertainties, and assumptions that could cause actual results to differ materially from those described in our forward-looking statements.
+A description of these risk, uncertainties, and assumptions are included in our SEC filings, including our most recent reports on Form 10-K and Form 10-Q. You should not rely on our forward-looking statements as predictions of future events.
+We disclaim any obligation to update these statements except as required by law.
+During this call, we will also discuss certain non-GAAP financial measures.
+Reconciliations between GAAP and non-GAAP measures can be found in our press release and supplemental slides.
 With that, I'll turn the call over to Dave.

 speaker